-Obstetrics:Cesarean section.
+Obstetrics:Childbirth by cesarean section.
 Treatment abroad

 Spontaneous labor is considered the most preferred worldwide.
 However, if a baby cannot be born naturally, the physicians are forced to resort to an alternative delivery method, i.e. caesarean section.
 During the surgery, the fruit is removed through an incision in the woman's abdominal wall and uterus.
 Like any other surgery, cesarean section involves certain risks, so it is carried out subject to indications only.